Venezuela: Hydrography

-Venezuela is made up of three river basins: the Caribbean Sea, the Atlantic Ocean and Lake Valencia, which forms an endorheic basin.

-On the Atlantic side it drains most of Venezuela's river waters.
-The largest basin in this area is the extensive Orinoco basin whose surface area, close to one million km^{2}, is greater than that of the whole of Venezuela, although it has a presence of 65% in the country.

-The size of this basin - similar to that of the Danube - makes it the third largest in South America, and it gives rise to a flow of some 33,000 m^{3}/s, making the Orinoco the third largest in the world, and also one of the most valuable from the point of view of renewable natural resources.
-The Rio or Brazo Casiquiare is unique in the world, as it is a natural derivation of the Orinoco that, after some 500 km in length, connects it to the Negro River, which in turn is a tributary of the Amazon.
+Venezuela is made up of three river basins: the Caribbean Sea, the Atlantic Ocean and Lake Valencia, which forms an endorheic basin and drains a small area.
+Most of Venezuela's river waters drain to the Atlantic.
+The largest basin in this area is the extensive Orinoco Basin whose surface area, close to one million km^{2}, is greater than that of the whole of Venezuela, although it has a presence of 65% in the country.
+The Orinoco gives rise to a flow of some 33,000 m^{3}/s, making it the third largest in the world and one of the most valuable from the point of view of renewable natural resources.
+The Brazo Casiquiare is unique in the world, as it is a natural bifurcation of the Orinoco that, after some 500 km in length, connects it to the Negro River, which in turn is a tributary of the Amazon.